 The current system is failing people with limited resources in all Maine counties, tipping the scales of justice against the people.
 A person's freedom should never depend on their wealth.

 Read more about our lawsuit against the state, Robbins v.
-MCILS.
+State of Maine.

-1. The Administrative Office of the Courts, through its clerks, regularly compiles data on criminal cases currently without counsel to share with the Maine Commission on Indigent Legal Services and other interested parties.
-View the source data from the state here.
+- The Administrative Office of the Courts, through its clerks, regularly compiles data on criminal cases currently without counsel to share with the Maine Commission on Public Defense Services and other interested parties.

-3. The number of days an individual has been waiting for counsel was calculated by counting the number of days between the “last court date” provided by the courts and the date the list was sent.
-In instances in which no last court date was provided, the first date that person appeared on the list of unrepresented defendants was used.
+- Starting June 24, 2024, the number of days an individual has been waiting for counsel has been calculated by counting the number of days between the “date added" date provided by the courts and the date the list was sent.
+In instances in which no "date added" was provided, the first date that person appeared on the list of unrepresented defendants was manually identified.
+Prior to June 24, 2024, the "last court date" was used as the lists did not include the "date added" information.
+If the last court date provided was plainly incorrect, best efforts were made to enter an accurate date -- including the use of the first date that person appeared on the list of unrepresented defendants, the last court date entered for the same individual on another week's spreadsheet, or the "date added" entry.

-7. The "disparity index" was calculated by dividing a county's percentage of the state's total number of unrepresented defendants by that county's percentage of the state's total population.
+- The "disparity index" was calculated by dividing a county's percentage of the state's total number of unrepresented cases by that county's percentage of the state's total population.